aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/input-variables.md

 The input variables are documented below in tables and YAML.

 !!! note
-    All input variables are enforced by a schema.
+    All input variables are validated by a schema.
 If additional custom keys are desired, a key starting with an underscore `_`, will be ignored.

 !!! warning
     Available features and variables may vary by platforms, refer to documentation on arista.com for specifics.